Management Distance Learning PhD and MPhil

 You'll also have access to the University Library's online resources for distance learning researchers including remote access to some 18,000 electronic journals, books, and databases.

-- meet their supervisors or fellow researchers
+- meet their supervisor or fellow researchers

 - use facilities such as the University Library